 Can we teach people to spot these?

-It is not a good idea to teach people that they should be able to spot deepfakes or other synthetic media manipulations.
+It is not a good idea to teach people that they can spot deepfakes or other synthetic media manipulations.
 Although there are some tips that help spot them now – for example, visible glitches – these are just the current mistakes in the forgery process and will disappear over time.
 If you want to test your ability though go to: https://detectfakes.media.mit.edu/

-Platforms like Facebook and independent companies will develop tools that can do some detection, but these will only be providing clues and will not be broadly available.
-It is important that people also focus on understanding deepfakes within a broader media literacy frame such as the SHEEP approach of the organization First Draft or the SIFT framework.
+Platforms like Facebook and independent companies will develop tools that can do some detection, but these will only be providing clues and will not be broadly available in the immediate future.
+It is important that people also focus on understanding deepfakes within a broader media literacy frame, such as the SHEEP approach of the organization First Draft or the SIFT framework.

 How do we build on existing journalistic capacity and coordination?